onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/05-non-fungible-tokens-2.md

 ```

 This smart contract more closely resembles a contract
-that a project would actually use in production.
+that a project would actually use in production, but still does not use the official NFT standard,
+so it should not be used in any production code.

-Any user who owns one or more `ExampleNFT` will have an instance
+Any user who owns one or more `ExampleNFT` should have an instance
 of this `@ExampleNFT.Collection` resource stored in their account.
 This collection stores all of their NFTs in a dictionary that maps integer IDs to `@NFT`s.